sms1962/generatorJSON/README.md

 - Support for custom keys and values
 - Generates clean JSON output
 - Copy to clipboard and download as .json file
-- Local history storage for recent generations
+- Local counter for generated JSONs
 - Responsive design with Bootstrap
 - Educational tooltips for each parameter
+- Safari-compatible clipboard functionality

 ## How to Use